 <It is not required that the actual test requirement document is provided as part of the Technical File, only that it is identified and listed by name, revision (issue) state and description.
 If for a family of products there is more than one test requirement document, list each of them here, ensuring that it is clear to which member of the product family each one refers.>

 <Copies of the actual environment test results or a test certificate must be included as part of the Technical File.
-These may be pasted directly into this document or supplied separately and properly reference here>.
+These may be pasted directly into this document or supplied separately and properly referenced here>.

 <Important Note – For environmental test it is permitted to supply a test certificate in place of the full test results.
 See TOPAS 0600 for more details on the restrictions around the provision of environmental test certificates in lieu of full test results).>